nemcica/Chess/README.md

 ## Releases

-A fully built application is available for download under theReleases section of this repository.
+A fully built application is available for download under the Releases section of this repository.